 “But (as any parent who’s cross-eyed with exhaustion can tell you) hunger isn’t the only reason a baby wakes at night — far from it.
 Many babies sleep poorly at night due to sleep associations, or perhaps because they’re experiencing a sleep regression.
 In these cases, hunger has nothing to do with a baby’s night waking.

 Of course, this article references solids, but the same principles hold true for formula.
 There’s no real link between adding/switching to formula and having your baby sleep better, simply because hunger isn’t the only reason a baby wakes at night.
-Our client base alone is proof of this, since our Help Desk contains accounts for both breastfeeding and formula feeding babies alike.
+Our client base alone is proof of this, since our Helpdesk contains accounts for both breastfeeding, formula, and mixed feeding babies alike.

 “It’s true that formula takes babies longer to digest, while breast milk is processed fully and quickly because of its composition.
 But even if bottle-fed babies are sleeping longer, their moms are not, say the researchers.”